-When the 5-year (60-month) look-back is applicable, the Specialist will review the AVS response and identify any significant changes in the monthly balances reported.
+• When the 5-year (60-month) look-back is applicable, the Specialist will review the FAM response and identify any significant changes in the monthly balances reported.
 Bank statements for the affected time period should be requested from the client for further review to ensure that there are no transfers of assets.
 If more information is necessary, additional bank statements may be requested.

-The AVS is an eligibility verification tool.
+FAM is an eligibility verification tool.
 It is not always the end of the verification process.
 More information may be required from the applicant to complete the verification processes.
-Not all financial institutions participate in the AVS as it is not a federal requirement.
+Not all financial institutions participate in FAM as it is not a federal requirement.
 FI's who voluntarily participate will provide balances for:

 - o Checking

 - o Savings

-- o Certificate of Deposit (CD)
+- Certificate of Deposit (CD)

 - Money Market

 - o IRA

 - o Keogh

 - o Christmas Club

 - o Trust

-- o Annuity, etc.
+- Annuity, etc.

-Note: AVS responses are not used for applicants and beneficiaries who have a Special Needs Trust or a Qualified Income Trust.
-Request bank statements in accordance with policy for these types of accounts.
+Note: FAM responses are not used for applicants and beneficiaries who have a Special Needs Trust.
+Request bank statements in accordance with policy for this type of account.

-Unacceptable Use of the AVS
+Unacceptable Use of FAM

-The AVS may not be used for any of the following:
+The FAM may not be used for any of the following:

-- To obtain or attempt to obtain from the AVS any information which the user has not been authorized to access. - The creation or transmission of unauthorized information, unauthorized requests for information or information that is knowingly erroneous. - Deliberate unauthorized access to facilities or services accessible via the AVS Portal.
+- To obtain or attempt to obtain from FAM any information which the user has not been authorized to access. - The creation or transmission of unauthorized information, unauthorized requests for information or information that is knowingly erroneous. - Deliberate unauthorized access to facilities or services accessible via the FAM or AVS Portal.

-NOTE: No employee is authorized to attempt to access the AVS Portal from a home computer or any offsite location.
+NOTE: No employee is authorized to attempt to access the FAM or AVS Portal from a home computer.